-The aims of the Adelaide University Soccer Club is to provide:
+The aims of the Adelaide University Soccer Club are to provide:

-- a sporting opportunity to all Adelaide University students and graduates - the opportunity to the wider community to be part of a dynamic, traditional and progressive club - the opportunity for young people to develop their skills and aspire to excellence - a pathway for all players to compete socially or competitively at the highest possible standard - the best of coaching staff to cater for the needs of all of our players from the junior, developing levels, to the most senior competitive teams
+- 1. a sporting opportunity to all Adelaide University students, graduates, staff & their children - 2. the opportunity to the wider community to be part of a dynamic, traditional and progressive club - 3. the opportunity for young people to develop their skills and aspire to excellence - 4. a pathway for all players to compete socially or competitively at the highest possible standard - 5. the best of coaching staff to cater for the needs of all of our players from the junior, developing levels, to the most senior competitive teams